-Similar to the Chapter 11 Distress Research Index, case filings measured in the Real Estate Distress Research Index show significant volatility quarter-on-quarter.
-Since the benchmark period of the fourth quarter of 2010, filing numbers declined 11 times compared to the prior quarter, and climbed 12 times compared to the prior quarter.
-The volume of declines far exceeded any increases in filings, resulting in the 75% drop in the index since the benchmark period of the fourth quarter of 2010.
+Similar to the Chapter 11 Distress Research Index, case filings measured in the Real Estate Distress Research Index show significant volatility quarter on quarter.
+Since the benchmark period of the fourth quarter of 2010, filing numbers declined 14 times compared to the prior quarter and climbed 13 times.
+The volume of declines far exceeded any increases in filings.
 The index is measured on a trailing four-quarter basis to smooth out this volatility and provide a better picture of long-term trends.
+The Real Estate Distress Research Index has declined 22 times compared to the prior quarter and increased 5 times, reflecting the significant downward trend in general filing levels since 2010.